threefoldtecharchive/jumpscaleX_archived/Jumpscale/builders/TEMPLATE/readme.md

 - this is not intended to ever be used in production
 - only support ubuntu 18.04 for now
 - can be used to build components or servers
+- when a server then we need the client created as well
+    - client uses new config manager
+    - there needs to be a way to go from the server to the client

 ## relation to production